Using Pictures

 Struggling Alone

-Then, ask the client to develop a strategic direction (a short phrase) to get from “now” to the preferred “future”.
-In this instance, “Asking for help”.
+Then, ask the client to develop a strategic direction (a short phrase) to move from “now” to the preferred “future”.
+In this instance, the direction is “Asking for help.”.
 Then ask, “What does it mean, and what will you do?”